forestryio-templates/hugo-boilerplate/README.md

 |   |   └── uploads/       // Where user uploads are stored
 |   └── config.toml        // The Hugo configuration file
 └─── src/
-     ├── css               // CSS source files to be compiled to /css/ ├── scss              // Sass source files to be compiled to /css/ ├── js                // JS source files to be compiled to /js/ └── img               // Unoptimized raw image source files to be compiled to /img/
+     ├── css               // CSS/SCSS source files to be compiled to /css/ ├── js                // JS source files to be compiled to /js/ └── img               // Unoptimized raw image source files to be compiled to /img/
 ```

 # Images
-Images found in `src/img/` will be optimized and compressed and sent to `jekyll/img/` for usage in your layouts and content.
+Images found in `src/img/` will be optimized and compressed and sent to `hugo/static/img/` for usage in your layouts & theme.

 # Inline SVG
-Any SVGs found in `src/img/` will be combined into a single SVG Sprite at `jekyll/partials/sprite.symbol.svg`
+Any SVGs found in `src/img/` will be combined into a single SVG Sprite at `hugo/static/svg/sprite.symbol.svg`.

-This can then be used in content or layouts as a Jekyll partial:
+This boilerplate comes with a simple partial for using SVGs in your layouts.
+You can select an svg by passing in it's ID.

 ```
-// todo
+{{/* Using a logo stored at src/img/github.svg */}}
+{{ partial "svg" (dict "id" "github" "class" "optional-class" "width" 32 "height" 32) -}}
 ```
+**Note: the `class`, `width`, and `height` params are optional**

 # Testing
 This boilerplate comes with standard [ESLint](https://eslint.org/) and [StyleLint](https://github.com/stylelint/stylelint) configurations that will lint your CSS and JS for errors or common style issues, which work with most popular IDEs.